High School Academic Courses (Grades 9-12)

 9 a.m. - 1:30 p.m.

 In this one-week course, students will learn the basics of money management, budgeting, borrowing, credit, taxes, and investment fundamentals.
-Students will engage in activities that develop healthy money management skills and learn from guest speakers who are experts in the field of finance and investing.
+Students will engage in activities that develop healthy money management skills and that deepen their understanding of finance and investing.
 This is an ungraded course earning no credit.

 Science